caendesilva/Windowlight/resources/markdown/about.md

 To prevent abuse and excessive load on both my server and the Torchlight API, there are some very generous rate limits of **30 requests per minute** or **1000 requests per day**, whichever comes first.

+### Privacy Policy

+Windowlight does not store any of your code, or any of the images generated.
+We do store some basic analytics that are designed with privacy in mind.

+**The analytics we collect are:**
+- The number of page visits, the URL of the page visited, and the referrer domain.
+- If the request is made by a bot, we will also store the user agent string.
+- We do not store any IP addresses or any other personal information.
+- We use a custom hashing algorithm to anonymize request identifiers, solely for the purpose of calculating unique visit counts.
+These cannot be reversed to identify individual users.

+All analytics data is public and can be viewed at [https://windowlight.desilva.se/analytics](https://windowlight.desilva.se/analytics).
+Here you can also get information about how exactly the data is collected and processed.

+As we do not store any personal information, we cannot provide any data deletion requests as there is no way to identify individual users.
+You can verify, and improve, the source code of the anonymization algorithm on [GitHub](https://github.com/caendesilva/Windowlight/blob/main/app/Concerns/AnonymizesRequests.php).

 ### Who's behind Windowlight?

 This service is created and provided by [Caen De Silva](https://twitter.com/CodeWithCaen), you can support me by [buying me a coffee](https://www.buymeacoffee.com/caen) if you like what I'm doing.